vickylihorst/DNA-analysis-tools/README.md

 The function fasterFrequentWords() performs the same job but increases performance.

 The function patternToNumber() and patternToNumber2() solves the same problem, where they transform a k-mer pattern into an integer, which is the index of the pattern in the frequency array.
 The frequency array orders all 4^k k-mers lexicographically.
 The difference between the two functions is patternToNumber2() uses recursion.

+# frequent_words_with_mismatch

+Similar to frequent_words(), frequent_words_with_mismatch() finds the most frequent k-mer in a DNA string but with mismatches.
+The input is a string, and integers k and d (assumign k<=12 and d<=3).
+The output is most frequent k-mers with up to d mismatches in the string.

+# pattern_count

+This program counts the frequency of a given pattern in a genome.

 # reverse_complement_string